tethysplatform/tethys/docs/installation.rst

 What's Next?
 ------------

-If you are new to Tethys Platform, head on over to :doc:`./getting_started` and walk through the tutorial.
+Head over to :doc:`./getting_started` and create your first app.
+You can also check out the :doc:`./tethys_api` documentation to familiarize yourself with all the features available.